Nawazuddin Siddiqui born 19 May 1974, is an Indian

 Celebrated author Paulo Coelho had recommended Sacred Games to his

-twitter followers and lauded
+twitter followers and

 Nawazuddin's work calling it